 Simply squeeze the juice of one lemon or 20 ml of lemon juice into a half filled glass of filtered water then add a teaspoon of baking soda.
 After the “fizz” has gone fill the rest of the glass with water, mix again then drink.
 For even better results we recommend you combine this remedy with apple cider vinegar.
-Not only does this help to alleviate digestion and gas problems, it helps to increase your body’s pH level, which is absolutely crucial for your overall health and longevity!
+Not only does this help to alleviate digestion and trapped gas problems, it helps to increase your body’s pH level, which is absolutely crucial for your overall health and longevity!

 Natural Remedy for Gas #6:

 Peppermint: There are three ways you can use peppermint as a flatulence remedy.
 The first is to add some fresh leaves to a cup or pot of boiling water (peppermint can be easily grown in your own garden).
 Let it sit then slowly drink two to three times a day.
 Or, mix in two drops of peppermint oil in half a cup of cool water and drink twice daily.
 Alternatively, you can simply go the easy way and take the peppermint capsules instead.